Setup

 Changing Configuration

-If you are using Docker, shut down the running instance and create a new temporary container with the follwing command:
+If you are using Docker, shut down the running instance and create a new temporary container with the following command:

 Note